Desplandis/itowns-governance/README.md

 - Arbitrates requests for Core Developers rights and their removal.

 #### Operation of the Technical Committee (could be merged with previous part)
 - Operates continuously, with responsiveness deadlines, in a dedicated public discussion channel.
 - Holds meetings every two months and publishes meeting summaries via a public channel on GitHub.
 Active contributors who are not committee members may be invited.
-- Member opinions are documented for transparency and as an objective metric of active participation.
+- Member opinions are documented for transparency and as an objective metric ofactive participation.
 - Tracks proposed and adopted solutions.
 - Enforces the principle of cross-validation, prohibiting validators from validating their own contributions or those of their respective organizations.

 #### Joining the Technical Committee
 Every contributor holding commit rights to the main project is a Core Developer.
 Achieving status of Core Developer requires significant contributions to the project, a demonstrated ability to produce high-quality code, and adhere to the guidelines outlined in the code of conduct, CODING.md and CONTRIBUTING.md documents.

-Access to the validator role is subject to a double majority vote by the validators.
+Access to the validator role is subject to a double majority vote by the Core Developers.
-This role is granted on an individual basis (not as part of an organization) It may be rescinded for rule violations or if contributions cease for a one-year period.
+This role is granted on an individual basis (not as part of an organization).
+It may be rescinded for rule violations or if contributions cease for a one-year period.
 Revocation requires a double majority vote, excluding the concerned individual.

 A Core Committer loses their rights after more than 6 months of inactivity and may also have their membership status challenged by peers for non-compliance with governance and project rules (code of conduct, adherence to contribution rules, etc.).

 [coc]: https://www.contributor-covenant.org/fr/version/2/0/code_of_conduct/